Welcome to the National Institute for Public Administration Germany (NIPAG)

 6. News

-Event about the youth-check at the 18th German Child and Youth Welfare Congress
+NIPAG represented with three projects at the 18th Child and Youth Welfare Day